RadeonOpenCompute/ROCm_Documentation/CMake/UsingCMakewithAMDROCm.rst

     # Link with HIP
     target_link_libraries(myLib hip::host)

-Note: The ``hip::host`` target provides all the usage requirements needed to use HIP without compiling GPU device code.
+.. note:: The ``hip::host`` target provides all the usage requirements needed to use HIP without compiling GPU device code.

 -  Use HIP API and compile GPU device code.
 This requires using a